d123ij/vr5000_display/README.md

-his project is to create a substitute display unit for Yaesu VR-5000 broad band receiver "famous" for failing LCDs.
+This project is to create a substitute display unit for Yaesu VR-5000 broad band receiver "famous" for failing LCDs.
 The design is made possible only because of prior work by kakiralime (this is youtube username).
 I would not have enough patience to pull this through myself.
 There are three parts to the project:
  - Hardware (PCB)
  - FPGA firmware project